atom0s/XiPackets/world/server/0x00C9/README.md

 ### `OptionFlag` Mode: 3

 This mode is used to populate a players equipment.
 When this mode is used, the client will use the `EquipCount` value to begin looping through the `Equip` items to populate the equipment slots.
 If an entry contains an `ItemNo` of 0, then the client will exit the loop early, regardless if there is more potential items in the array.
+The server will send a maximum of 8 equipped items per packet.

 The server does not send information for empty equipment slots, only slots that have items will have an entry sent in this packet!